Veeru Kasivisvanathan, Urology SpR, London, NIHR Doctoral Fellow

-Melissa Matthews, Year 1 Medical Student, Hull York Medical School
+Melissa Matthews, Hull York Medical School (1st Year)

 Melissa is a first year medical student at Hull York Medical School.
 She completed her undergraduate degree in Biomedicine at St Georges University of London.
 Under the supervision of Dr Torok she completed her neuroscience research project generating probes for glutamate, analysing kinetics databases for the probes’ potential in assessing neurodegenerative conditions such as Alzheimer’s.
 Melissa’s research was presented at The University of Oxford.
 Melissa first became interested in urology during her time at St Georges University of London where she shadowed a surgeon, national expert in the management of bladder and prostate cancers.
 Alongside her studies Melissa has worked for the last 6 years as the first Young person’s representative at Barts Health NHS Trust in London.
 She worked within a clinical academic group to implement her advised changes to paediatric services across the trusts 5 hospital sites.
 Melissa was invited to deliver several lectures at a London University on patient engagement strategy and was later nominated to attend the Westminster Abbey NHS 70 event on behalf of the Trust.
 Melissa is keen to immerse herself within BURST activities during her time at medical school and hopes to continue into an Academic foundation program post following medical school.

 Outside of her studies Melissa is a keen musician playing the piano, violin and saxophone all to grade 6-8 standard.
 She is involved in her university’s wilderness medicine society and skiing club.
 As a member of the Girl Guiding association since the age of 8 Melissa has been selected at a regional and county level to attend international expeditions to seven countries.
 She is looking forward to a service project trip to Zanzibar in the summer of 2019.